 Mega Evolution has finally arrived in Pokémon Go and with it, Mega Raids!
 A whole new class of Raids, Mega Raids let you and your friends challenge a Mega Evolved Pokémon.
-These are some of the most challenging Raids yet, but we here at iMore got your back!
+These are some of the most challenging Raids yet, but we here at iMore got your back.
 Here's everything you need to know about taking on Mega Pidgeot in Pokémon Go and be sure to check out our best Pokémon Go accessories so you can be fully equipped on your Pokémon Journey!

 What is Mega Pidgeot in Pokémon Go?

 The Mega Evolution of Normal and Flying type Pidgeot, Mega Pidgeot has the same typing as its standard form but gets a major stat boost.
 Like most Mega Evolved Pokémon, it also looks pretty cool!
 On top of that, because Pidgey has been in the game since day one and are super common, most players have at least a couple really high IV Pidgeot just waiting to Mega Evolve.

 In terms of performance, Mega Pidgeot is not only an incredibly powerful Flying type able to keep pace with Shadow Moltres, but it also boosts the otherwise stunted performance of Normal type Pokémon.
 Because Normal type moves cannot deal super effective damage, most Normal types just can't keep up in Pokémon Go, but Mega Pidgeot changes that, making it surprisingly useful in a number of situations.

 What are the best counters for Mega Pidgeot in Pokémon Go?

 A Flying and Normal type, Mega Pidgeot has three weaknesses: Rock, Electric, and Ice.
 It can deal Flying and Steel type damage.
 There are a lot of really great counters for this Raid, but Electric is the best option at the moment.